-This map will no doubt look quite different after the 2020 elections.
-For one thing, the French political parties are in a state of flux nationally (collapse of the Socialists, rise of President Macron’s party En Marche, etc.).
-Also, the Paris city council has decided that for electoral and administrative purposes the first four arrondissements will be merged into one sector, for electoral and administrative purposes, so together they will only have one mayor and one council instead of four.
+This map now looks quite different after the 2020 elections, particularly because the first four arrondissements have been merged into one sector, for electoral and administrative purposes, so together they now have only one mayor and one council instead of four.
 The reason for this is that population patterns have changed considerably since 1860, when the current arrondissements were created.
-As of 2018, the first four arrondissements together have not quite 100,000 inhabitants, whereas the 15th alone has nearly 235,000.
+As of 2018, the first four arrondissements together had not quite 100,000 inhabitants, whereas the 15th alone had nearly 235,000.

-The merger of the first four arrondissements will not affect the postal codes, the street signs or the addresses, so for visitors to the city there will not be any noticeable change.
+The merger of the first four arrondissements does not affect the postal codes, the street signs or the addresses, so for visitors to the city there has not been any noticeable change.

-Addresses in the current 2nd arrondissement will still have the postal code 75002, and the street signs will still say “2e Arrt” at the top.
+Addresses in the 2nd arrondissement still have the postal code 75002, and the street signs still say “2e Arrt” at the top.

-The mayor of the 2nd arrondissement is Jacques Boutault, a member of the small Green-Ecological party.
+For nearly eighteen years, the mayor of the 2nd arrondissement was Jacques Boutault, a member of the small Green-Ecological party.

-When he was first elected in 2001 it might have seemed like a fluke resulting from the complicated French electoral system, but he was reelected in 2008 and 2014, so that makes three flukes in a row.
+When he was first elected in 2001 it might have seemed like a fluke resulting from the complicated French electoral system, but he was reelected in 2008 and 2014, so that made three flukes in a row.
 His third and last term of office as mayor of the 2nd arrondissement ran until 2020.